jjtfsalgado/todo-mern-app/README.md

 # ToDo MERN
 ToDo app built with MongoDB, Express, React and Node (MERN stack), and deployed on DigitalOcean with Nginx reverse proxy server.
-This application was developed on a training context with no commercial purposes.

 ### Installing